nextcloud/integration_google/README.md

 ## 🔧 Setup

 The app needs some setup in the Google API Console in order to work.
-To do this, go to Nextcloud Settings > Administration > Connected accounts and follow the instructions in the "Google integration" section.
+To do this, go to Nextcloud Settings > Administration > Connected accounts and follow the instructions in the "Google Synchronization" section.

-After setting up the Google API, head to Nextcloud Settings > Google Synchronization.
+After setting up the Google API, head to Nextcloud Settings > Data Migration.

 The first time coming here, you should only see one button "Sign in with Google".
 Click this, and follow the prompts.